Doomsday Man: Fictional character biography

-After the 1969 Apollo 11 Moon landing, the United States government commissioned John Kronton to create an automaton that could assist mankind with exploring and colonizing other worlds, a project supervised by Carol Danvers.
-When construction of the robot was complete, Danvers, fearing that it could possibly turn against humanity, convinced a Senatorial Commission to abandon the project and seal the android and other apocalyptic weapons on a desolate island in the Pacific Ocean.
+After the 1969 Apollo 11 Moon landing, the United States government commissions John Kronton to create an automaton that can assist mankind with exploring and colonizing other worlds.
+Carol Danvers is the overseer of the project.
+However, Danvers fears the robot's power, resulting in her arranging for it to be abandoned on a desolate island in the Pacific Ocean.

 The robot (dubbed "Doomsday Man" by tabloids) activates and breaks free of its prison, taking with it a cobalt bomb.
-Learning of Doomsday Man's existence, the Silver Surfer attempts to destroy it and prevent the detonation of the cobalt bomb with the assistance of Doctor Kronton, who eventually reveals that he had secretly programmed Doomsday Man to awaken and threaten mankind, intending to stop it himself, thus becoming a hero in the eyes of the people of Earth.
-The Surfer separates Doomsday Man from the cobalt bomb and attempts to trap it in a pit formed with his Power Cosmic.
-Kronton tries to help his creation climb back up to the surface and is killed by it when Doomsday Man swats him away, an act that causes it to lose its grip and fall deep beneath the Earth's surface, while the Surfer safely disposes of the cobalt bomb.
+Learning of Doomsday Man's existence, the Silver Surfer attempts to destroy it and prevent the detonation of the cobalt bomb with the assistance of Doctor Kronton.
+Kronton reveals that he had secretly programmed Doomsday Man to awaken and threaten mankind, intending to stop it himself and fraudulently establish himself as a hero.
+The Surfer separates Doomsday Man from the cobalt bomb and attempts to trap it in a pit.
+When Kronton tries to help his creation climb back up to the surface, Doomsday Man swats him away, killing him.
+Doomsday Man loses its grip and falls deep underground, while the Surfer safely disposes of the cobalt bomb.